The Evolution of the Chinese Internet Company

 QQ Show became another moneymaker.
 QQ users can purchase virtual clothing, accessories, character backgrounds and scenarios in the QQ Show Mall to customize their avatars.
 QQ Show launched in 2003 and was instantly successful: In just six months, more than five million people made purchases, spending an average of about ¥5 per person.

 Since QQ Show didn’t rely on an external telecommunications provider, it offered more room for creativity.
 The launch of QQ Show changed Tencent’s organizational structure.
-The company created a product management system favorable to computer engineering culture: Once a project gets the green light, a team forms that is independent and completely devoted to the completion of the project.
+The company created a product management system favourable to computer engineering culture: Once a project gets the green light, a team forms that is independent and completely devoted to the completion of the project.

-Going Self Sufficient
+Story of Tencent Going Self Sufficient

 To become fully independent of telecom companies, Tencent launched Mobile QQ – preinstalled software on Nokia and Motorola mobile phones – and Super QQ – an SMS portal through which users could receive news and weather forecasts and which also offered games and entertainment.
 By the end of 2007, Tencent had built two mobile portals that it fully controlled.